The SoTLP Lab

 Prieto, L., & Florer, K. J. (under revision).
 College professors' concerns about teaching culturally diverse students.

-Prieto, L. (under review for publication).
+Prieto, L. (under revision).
 Psychology doctoral trainees’ attitudes toward male rape victims.

 Rivas, J., & Prieto, L. (2016, September).
 Belongingness, Intellectual Safety, and Academic Persistence Among Latino/a College Students.
 Poster presented at the Bi-Annual Convention of the National Latina/o Psychological Association, Orlando, Florida.